Logo courtesy of EPA

 Furthermore, interstate waters would be eliminated as a separate category, meaning federal regulation would no longer apply when simply crossing state lines.

 The draft rule is currently published to the Federal Register.
-The period for public comment ended on Jan.
+The period for public comment ended Jan.
 5.

 Latest from Nursery Management